ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 | Specimen.ndjson        | Sample information     |

-> Note: You may supply your own FHIR data, the `g3t meta init` command is a convenience method to generate the required files.
+> Note: `g3t meta init` command is a convenience method to generate the required metadata associated with the files.
+For your particular use case, you may also want to supply your own FHIR data.

-### Check that the metadata is valid:
+### Check that the metadata is valid

 ```
 g3t meta validate